Getting Started#

 <CompositePotential disk,bulge,nucleus,halo>

-we could compute the potential energy or the acceleration at a Cartesian
+dynamical quantities.
+For example, we can compute the potential energy and acceleration

 >>> mw.energy(xyz)